sarahita/LieCatcherGame/README.md

 ### Audio

-* Sample audio clips from the CXD corpus is provided in Assets/Resources.
+* Sample audio clips from the CXD corpus are provided in Assets/Resources.
 There are 3 sets of audio provided -- 1, 2, 3 -- each with 13 audio segments.
 Each gameplay selects a random set of audio to use for the game.
 * These folders can be replaced with your own audio.  numberFiles and numFolders are set in Assets/scripts/data.cs